-Revelations 11:1 And there was given me a reed like unto a rod: and the angel stood, saying, Rise, and measure the temple of Elohim, and the altar, and them that worship therein.
-2 But the court which is without the temple leave out, and measure it not; for it is given unto the Gentiles: and the holy city shall they tread under foot forty and two months.
-3 And I will give power unto my two witnesses, and they shall prophesy a thousand two hundred and threescore days, clothed in sackcloth.
-4 These are the two olive trees, and the two candlesticks standing before the Elohim of the earth.
-5 And if any man will hurt them, fire proceeds out of their mouth, and devourers their enemies: and if any man will hurt them, he must in this manner be killed.
-6 These have power to shut heaven, that it rain not in the days of their prophecy: and have power over waters to turn them to blood, and to smite the earth with all plagues, as often as they will.
-7 And when they shall have finished their testimony, the beast that ascends out of the bottomless pit shall make war against them, and shall overcome them, and kill them.
+Question: What was John prophesying about the Tabernacle in the Last Days?
+Revelations 11:1 And there was given me a reed like a rod: and the angel stood saying, Rise, and measure the temple of Elohim and the altar and them that worship there.
+2 But the court which is without the temple leave out and measure it not; for it is given unto the Gentiles: and the holy city shall they tread under foot forty and two months.
+3 And I will give power to my two witnesses, and they shall prophesy 1260 days clothed in sackcloth.
+4 These are the two olive trees and the two candlesticks standing before the Elohim of the earth.
+5 And if any man will hurt them, fire proceeds out of their mouth and devourers their enemies: and if any man will hurt them, he must in this manner be killed.
+6 These have power to shut heaven that it rain not in the days of their prophecy: and have power over waters to turn them to blood and to smite the earth with all plagues, as often as they will.
+7 And when they shall have finished their testimony, the beast that ascends out of the bottomless pit shall make war against them and shall overcome them and kill them.
 8 And their dead bodies shall lie in the street of the great city, which spiritually is called Sodom and Egypt, where also our Master was crucified.
-9 And they of the people and kindreds and tongues and nations shall see their dead bodies three days and an half, and shall not suffer their dead bodies to be put in graves.
-10 And they that dwell upon the earth shall rejoice over them, and make merry, and shall send gifts one to another; because these two prophets tormented them that dwelt on the earth.
-11 And after three days and an half the Spirit of life from Elohim entered into them, and they stood upon their feet; and great fear fell upon them which saw them.
-12 And they heard a great voice from heaven saying unto them, Come up hither.
-And they ascended up to heaven in a cloud; and their enemies beheld them.
-13 And the same hour was there a great earthquake, and the tenth part of the city fell, and in the earthquake were slain of men seven thousand: and the remnant were affrighted, and gave glory to the Elohim of heaven.
+9 And all the people and kindreds and tongues and nations shall see their dead bodies three days and an half and shall not allow their dead bodies to be put in graves.
+10 And they that dwell upon the earth shall rejoice over them and make merry and shall send gifts one to another, because these two prophets tormented them that dwelt on the earth.
+11 And after three days and an half the Spirit of life from Elohim entered into them, and they stood upon their feet, and great fear fell upon them which saw them.
+12 And they heard a great voice from heaven saying to them, Come up here.
+And they ascended up to heaven in a cloud, and their enemies saw them.
+13 And the same hour was there a great earthquake, and the tenth part of the city fell, and in the earthquake were slain of men seven thousand, and the remnant were afraid and gave glory to the Elohim of heaven.
 C-MATS